Boudica: Depiction during the 18th and 19th centuries

-During the late 18th century, Boudica was used to develop ideas of English nationhood.
+During the late 18th century, Boudica was used to develop ideas of English national identity.
 Illustrations of Boudica during this period—such as in Edward Barnard's New, Complete and Authentic History of England (1790) and the drawing by Thomas Stothard of the queen as a classical heroine—lacked historical accuracy.
 The illustration of Boudica by Robert Havell in Charles Hamilton Smith's The Costume of the Original Inhabitants of the British Islands from the Earliest Periods to the Sixth Century (1815) was an early attempt to depict her in an historically accurate way.